pelias/documentation/result_quality.md

 Each result returned from Pelias contains several different properties to help you programmatically determine if a result is good enough for your purposes.

-### layer
-This is essentially what type of result was returned, for example whether the result was an address, a city, or a country (a [full list](https://github.com/pelias/documentation/blob/master/search.md#filter-by-data-type) of possible layers can be found in the search endpoint documentation).

-The `layers` parameter can be used to filter on this if you know ahead of time what you want.
-Results returned that are of a different layer than you expect generally mean incorrect results.

 ### match\_type

 This field is present on queries to the [search](search.md) and [structured search](structured-geocoding.md) endpoints only.